 It has a one-way video stream and two-way audio, allowing you to talk to people outside your door without you needing to open it first.

 And yes, you can have your cake and eat it too!
-The VueBell Smart Doorbell, with all of its features, is available on Amazon for only $99.
+The VueBell Smart Doorbell, with all of its features, is available on Amazon for a budget-friendly price.

 What could be better?